BasicComputation/x64-lecture/B02 - EXE file format.md

 - And other information and settings, like is it a console or GUI (Graphical User Interface) application.

 The operating system setup a memory segment where the format is loaded into, it has read permission. <br>
-It is logical that the operating system then setup memory segments for the sections, and then loaded them. <br>
+It is logical that the operating system then setup memory segments for the sections acording to the information, and then loaded them. <br>
 The process of loading DLL files into memory is then started, and addresses of functions are then stored at <br>
 specified locations, according to the information in the executable file.